Strategy: Process, Content, Context (PE)

 There is a preparatory assignment before the first meeting.

-The final exam will consist of a major written assignment.
-Details on the assignment will be provided in class.
-Completion does require a deep understanding of the strategy concepts and extensive practice in the application of theory to a business situation as exercised in the weekly assignments.
-The best preparation is participationin the class discussions.
-The deadline for the final assignment will be 2 weeks after finishing of the lectures.
+There is one major written assignment which serves as the final exam.
+Details on the assignment will be provided in class, but completion does require a deep understanding of the strategy concepts and extensive practice in the application of theory to a business situation.
+The best preparation is class participation.
+The deadline for this assignment will be 4 weeks after finishing of the lectures.

 Required textbook: De Wit, Bob & Meyer, Ron: Strategy: Process, Content, Context 4th edition, South Western Cengage Learning, 2010 ISBN: 978-4080-1902-3.